ikakkar03/CS320-Team-I/README.md

 We plan to use ReactJS for frontend, Node.js with Express for backend, PostgrSQL for databse, Firebase for authentication, Sendgrid for the email service and AWS for hosting.

 Backend Setup
--Navigate to the /Backend/node-WWE-api directory:
+#Navigate to the /Backend/node-WWE-api directory:
--cd Backend/node-WWE-api
+#cd Backend/node-WWE-api
--Install the backend dependencies:
+#Install the backend dependencies:
--npm install
+#npm install
--Start the backend server:
+#Start the backend server:
--npm start
+#npm start

 Frontend Setup
--Navigate to the /Frontend/worldwiseed directory:
+#Navigate to the /Frontend/worldwiseed directory:
--cd Frontend/worldwiseed
+#cd Frontend/worldwiseed
--Install the frontend dependencies:
+#Install the frontend dependencies:
--npm install
+#npm install
--Start the frontend development server:
+#Start the frontend development server:
--npm start
+#npm start